 Federal Regulations Governing Immigration Document Issuance

 The Office of Global Services (OGS) relies on admissions offices and departments to ensure that a student has the required academic credentials and English language ability needed to succeed in their academic program.
-In order for OGS to issue an immigration document to a student, Georgetown must:
+In order for OGS to issue a student immigration document, Georgetown must:

 - Receive a written application from the student for admission to the school;

-- Receive and evaluate the applicant's academic credentials and level of English language ability*, and ensured that the applicant meets all academic standards;
+- Receive and evaluate the applicant's academic credentials and level of English language ability, and ensure that the applicant meets all academic standards;

 - Accept the student unconditionally into a face to face, full-time program of study which constitutes a "full course of study"*;